smithy-lang/smithy-rs/design/src/rfcs/rfc0020_service_builder.md

     .build();
 ```

-A toy implementation of the combined proposal presented in the [this PR](https://github.com/hlbarber/service-builder/pull/1).
+A toy implementation of the combined proposal is presented in [this PR](https://github.com/hlbarber/service-builder/pull/1).

 ## Changes Checklist